EU-Ukraine Agriculture: Risks of Integration and Sustainable SolutionsBY SOSSIO CHIEREGO*

 Thus, Ukraine’s business model is characterized by “scale exploitation + cost reduction,” impacting supply in terms of both quality and adherence to ESG (Environmental, Social, and Governance) policies, especially sustainability.

-In business management, Route-2-Market (R2M) refers to the physical and digital infrastructure enabling product delivery and sales in markets.
-Ukraine’s agri-food R2M infrastructure includes Crimean ports, the Black Sea, the integrated ship+rail+truck system, Mediterranean naval corridors, and EU “solidarity lanes” established to support Ukrainian exports.
+In business management, Route-2-Market (R2M) refers to the physical and digital infrastructure enabling product delivery in the markets and sales in the stores.
+Given this context, Ukraine’s agri-food R2M infrastructure will include Crimean ports, the navigation lines across the Black Sea, the integrated “ship+rail+truck” framework system, Mediterranean naval corridors, and recently established EU “solidarity lanes” to support Ukrainian exports under war economy challenge.

 This scenario poses geopolitical and food security risks for the EU, exposing Member States to unconventional warfare tactics executed through disruptive “commercial operations” (e.g., overstocking or understocking, price destabilization, inflationary shocks, financial pressure on SMEs via dumping, or food security crises caused by supply chain blockages).